Harmelodic/harmelodic.github.io/docs/software-engineering/backend/APIs/idempotency.md

 do not occur.
 The Inbox pattern and Dead Letter Queues are two ways to handle this.

 > The Inbox pattern is where consumed messages are persisted to an "inbox" (typically a database) and then ACKed (no
 > real operational processing yet done).
-Constraints in the Inbox will ensure message uniqueness, so if a unique message
+Constraints in the Inbox should ensure message uniqueness, so if a unique
-> is already in the Inbox, a duplicate will not be allowed and the message can then simply be ACKed.
-The consumer is
+> message is already in the Inbox, a duplicate will not be allowed and the message can then simply be ACKed.
+The
-> then free to process a non-duplicate Inbox in its own time.
+> consumer is then free to process a clean Inbox with no duplicates in its own time.

 > I tend to prefer Inboxes over DLQs, as the consumer tends to have a database anyway, and even if it didn't, I'd rather
-> set up and deal with the permanent persistence of a database and the decoupling advantages of an Inbox, than risk
+> set up and deal with database infrastructure and gain indefinite persistence and the decoupling advantages of an
-> losing data in DLQ message retention and solely rely on message bus infrastructure for processing.
+> Inbox, than risk losing data due to DLQ message retention but solely rely on message bus infrastructure for
+> processing.